hamxiaoz/10x-developer/reactjs.md

 http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html
 > If the props of a component are all immutable values, and the props keep pointing to the same values between renders, there can be no reason to re-render the component, and it can be skipped completely!

-That means we'll jsut need to render props.
+That means we'll just need to render props.
 Check test/components/Voting_spec.jsx
 It's REPLACEING the props, not just change someting inside of the props.